 She had woken up early this morning to put the last stamp on the last Christmas card and send it on its way.
 But could Sophie do it?
 Could she really send a friendly holiday greeting to someone who had hurt her so badly?

 After ten years of friendship, Sophie had broken ties with Nicole months ago.
 What had started as a minor disagreement a few years back had morphed into an insurmountable wall.
-They had ended their friendship in silent agreement, though Sophie knew that Nicole had circulated rumors that the discord was all Sophie's fault.
+They had ended their friendship in silent agreement, though Sophie knew Nicole had circulated rumors that the discord was all Sophie's fault.

 After their falling out, Sophie had yearned for justice, a bit of karma to bite her former friend in the butt.
 Not usually a crier, Sophie grieved the loss of a decade of closeness in tears that sprang forth unbidden.
 In the bathtub.
 In the car.
 Sometimes she would even awake in the night to find herself sobbing.
 In the wee hours, Sophie would drag herself to the living room couch so as not to disturb her husband.
 Wrapped in a fuzzy throw, she cried until her gut ached and her eyes puffed up like she'd had an allergic reaction.